Skip to main content

 --kill-date 2026-12-31

 The teamserver resolves RELAY-DMZ as an agent hostname and uses its relay port and internal IPs as the callback address.
+The available relay protocols are filtered to those declared in the relay agent’s relay_protocols capability.
+Use agents capabilities RELAY-DMZ to see what the relay agent supports before building.

 Download the Build